jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 | | Operator Error | Is this due to operator error?
 (Yes/No) |

 #### 2.3 Data Cleaning
-* Downtime factors table
+* "Downtime factors" table
   - Changed column name 'Factor' to 'Downtime Factor'
-* Line downtime table
+* "Line downtime" table
   - Removed first row: has only one column title (Downtime factor) representing multiple parameters.
   - Promoted first row to headers.
   - Replaced null values in column '1' with 0.
 This is to ensure the downtime description 'Emergency stop' represented by 1 appears in visuals.